DeanLemans/deanlemans.github.io/content/01-projects/shed_greenhouse.md

 currently have a shed, where im going to be growing plants.

-what im going to be making/growing:
+what i'm going to be making/growing:
 - terrariums(priority1)
 - moss(priority1)
 - succulents(priority2)